-This course provides an overview of modeling approaches used in the
+This course provided an overview of modeling approaches used in the

 mechanics of inelastic materials and structures, with special attention